Mrs Willie James: Biography

 In 1889 she married William Dodge James, who was the son of a wealthy merchant and they purchased West Dean House in the village of West Dean, West Sussex, England.
 She became known as Mrs Willie James and was one of the great hostesses of the period, often entertaining the Prince of Wales as a guest, and other notables including the King of Spain.
 She and Willie James had five children, four daughters and a son — Edward William Frank James, whose godfather was Edward VII.
-Her daughter Audrey Evelyn James Coats married Marshall Field III.
+Her daughter Audrey Evelyn James Coats married American Marshall Field III.

-After the death of her husband in 1912, Evelyn married Major John Chaytor Brinton; the marriage was annulled in 1927.
-Evelyn died in 1929 following an operation and was buried in West Dean cemetery.
+After the death of her husband in 1912, Evelyn married Major John Chaytor Brinton the following year; the marriage was annulled in 1927.
+In the 1922 New Year Honours, she was appointed a Commander of the Order of the British Empire for her role as chairman and founder of the Housing Association for Officers' Families and contributions to philanthropy.

+Evelyn died in 1929 following major surgery and was buried in West Dean cemetery.